Leptospirosis is a rare, but potentially serious, bacterial infection. It is most common in warm, tropical environments, and it spreads easily.

 Your bodily fluids may be tested.
 This can be done with: Blood testsCultures or other laboratory tests

-To help reduce your chances of getting leptospirosis, take the following steps: Reduce contact with soil, vegetation, and water that could possibly be contaminated with infected animal urine, including urine from rodents.If working with materials that could potentially be contaminated, wear protective clothing that covers the skin, including waterproof boots or waders.If working in an especially high-risk area, talk to your doctor about beginning antibiotic treatment before potential exposure.
+To help reduce your chances of getting leptospirosis: Reduce contact with soil, vegetation, and water that could possibly be contaminated with infected animal urine, including urine from rodents.If working with materials that could potentially be contaminated, wear protective clothing that covers the skin, including waterproof boots or waders.If working in an especially high-risk area, talk to your doctor about ways to reduce your risk.

 Ellis T, Imrie A, et al. Underrecognition of leptospirosis during